BANDIKARI-JASWANTH/java-with-dsa/02-first-java.md

-Question-1: Write a program to print whether a number is Even or Odd.
+QUESTION-1 Write a program to print whether a number is even or odd, also take input from the user.
-Code:
+CODE -
 import java.util.Scanner;

 public class EvenOdd {
     public static void main(String[] args) {
         Scanner sc = new Scanner(System.in);

         System.out.print("Enter a number: ");
         int num = sc.nextInt();

         if (num % 2 == 0) {
-            System.out.println(num + " is Even.");
+            System.out.println("Even");
         } else {
-            System.out.println(num + " is Odd.");
+            System.out.println("Odd");
         }

         sc.close();
     }
 }

-Output:
+OUTPUT -
-Enter a number: 15
+:Enter a number: 10
-15 is Odd.
+Even

-Question-2: Take name as input and print a greeting message for that particular name.
+QUESTION -2Take name as input and print a greeting message for that particular name.
-Code:
+CODE-
 import java.util.Scanner;

 public class Greeting {